Skip to main content

 • Order Types: Should the bot place a limit order or a market order when it gets a “buy” alert?

-• Safety Checks: Some bots let you put in rules like “If I’m already in a trade, ignore new buy alerts” or “Never buy above a certain price.”
-Put these guardrails in place so a single bad alert doesn’t wreak havoc.
+• Safety Checks: Some bots let you add rules like “If I’m already in a trade, ignore new buy alerts” or “Never buy above a certain price.”
+Use these guardrails so a single bad alert doesn’t wreak havoc.

 Once that’s done, send a test alert from TradingView and watch the bot’s response.
 If everything lines up, you’re good to go.